convoo/invites-fire/README.md

 ## \<invites-fire\>

-The core element that returns whether a user has early access and if they do.
+The core element that returns whether a user has early access.

 <!--
 ```